-Coefficients and kinetics used in these models are a combination of standardized default and estimated values.
+Coefficients and kinetics used in the model are a combination of standardized default and estimated values.
 The results of this evaluation can be reexamined upon receipt of information that conflicts with the assumptions employed in this analysis.

-Segment No. 1244 is currently listed on the State's inventory of impaired and threatened waters (2022 Clean Water Act Section 303(d) list).
-The listing is for elevated bacteria levels from the confluence of the San Gabriel River upstream to the confluence of Mustang Creek (AU 1244_01) and from the confluence of Cottonwood Creek upstream to the confluence of Lake Creek (AU 1244_03).
+Segment No. 1202 is not currently listed in the State's inventory of impaired and threatened waters (the 2022 Clean Water Act Section 303(d) list).

 The effluent limits recommended above have been reviewed for consistency with the State of Texas Water Quality Management Plan (WQMP).
-The proposed limits are not contained in the approved WQMP.
+The recommended limits are not contained in the approved WQMP.
 However, these limits will be included in the next WQMP update.